Schulich-Ignite/website/content/scorch/_index.md

 ## What is ignite Scorch?

-Ignite Flare is an 8 week introduction to web development course, split up into 1.5 hour sessions once a week.
+Ignite Scorch is an 8 week introduction to web development course, split up into 1.5 hour sessions once a week.
 The aim of the course is to give people a chance to explore web development, and learn the skills they need to get websites up and running.
 Since this is a more advanced course you will need to know the programming fundamentals taught in [ignite beginner](/beginner) & [ignite flare](/flare), but **no prior web development experience is required**.

 ## What will I learn?